eccenca/documentation.eccenca.com/docs/explore-and-author/easynav-module/index.md

 !!! warning

     EasyNav is a preview feature, which is disabled by default.
-    Preview features can be instable.
+    Preview features can be unstable.

 ## Introduction